mfouesneau/pyphot/doc/photometry.rst

         \end{equation}

 .. code-block:: python
         # convert to magnitudes
         import numpy as np
         f = lib['hst_wfc3_f110w']
         fluxes = f.get_flux(lamb, spectra, axis=1)
+        # careful taking the log of non-dimensionless Quantity! -> use .value
-        mags = -2.5 * np.log10(fluxes) - f.Vega_zero_mag
+        mags = -2.5 * np.log10(fluxes.value) - f.Vega_zero_mag
         # or similarly
         mags = -2.5 * np.log10(fluxes / f.Vega_zero_flux)

 We use the synthetic spectrum `alpha_stis_003` provided by `Bohlin 2007 <https://ui.adsabs.harvard.edu/abs/2007ASPC..364..315B/abstract>`_, a common reference througout many photometric suites.
 Additional flavors and description of the internal Vega reference can be found on the :doc:`vega` page.

 Johnson system
 ~~~~~~~~~~~~~~

-The Johnson system is defined such that the star Alpha Lyr (Vega) has :math:`V=0.03`
-and all colors equal to zero.
-It is very similar to the Vega magnitude system,
-but using mean flux definition (instead of photon counts), as appropriate for historical **energy
+The Johnson system is defined such that the star Alpha Lyr (Vega) has :math:`V=0.03` mag and all colors equal to zero.
+It is very similar to the Vega magnitude system, but using mean flux definition (instead of photon counts), as appropriate for historical **energy counter** detectors
-counter** detectors

 .. math::